warmuuh/milkman/milkman-cli/readme.md

 # Milkman Commandline Interface

-This is an experimental command line interface for plugin.
+This is an experimental interactive command line interface for plugin.
 After copying the content of the archive to the root directory of milkman, you can start it by `mm` on terminal.

 # Screenshot